Checking out for the Ekrin Bantam review? You’ve landed in the right place!

 Our Verdict and Who is it Best For

-This is a great compact massage gun if you’re always on the move and would like something that gives you stable performance.
+In our opinion this is a great compact massage gun if you’re always on the move and would like something that gives you stable performance.

-It’s strong enough to do the nitty gritties of percussive therapy such as get rid of lactic acid build-up, break-up scar tissue, and give you muscle activation before you hit the gym.
+In our testing, it proved to be strong enough to do the nitty gritties of percussive therapy such as get rid of lactic acid build-up, break-up scar tissue, and give you muscle activation before you hit the gym.

 If you’re an office guy and would like something to use after a long day of work, then this device is perfect for you.

-Bantam vs. Theragun Mini
+Bantam vs. Theragun mini

-|Feature||Ekrin Bantam||Theragun Mini|
+|Feature||Ekrin Bantam||Theragun mini|

 |Stall Force||35 lbs||<20 lbs|